holywater0814/CN_LAB_BEI/Siddartha Gupta/Assignment_8/answer.md

-# Connection, Maintenance and Termination
+# Connection, Maintenance and Termination of TCP

 <img src="images/Screenshot from 2024-07-22 18-21-27.png">